-Public Policy Highlights
+Public Policy Highlights from Years Past:

-- In 2008, NCVLI helped draft Measures 51 and 52 to make Oregon’s constitutional victims’ rights enforceable.
-Oregon voters improved these measures by a 3 to 1 margin.
+- 2008: Help draft Measures 51 and 52 to make Oregon’s constitutional victims’ rights enforceable.
+Oregon voters approved these measures by a 3 to 1 margin.

 - 2008: Aid in the drafting and passage of Proposition 9 (Marsy’s Law), which amended the California state constitution and provides victims with the rights to privacy, participation, and protection, and clear standing to enforce these rights.

 - 2004: Help draft and work for passage of the federal Crime Victims’ Rights Act (CVRA), 18 USC § 3771, which created strong and enforceable rights for victims in federal criminal cases.